han-xudong/libfrankapy/CONTRIBUTING.md

 ## 🙏 Acknowledgments

-Thanks to all developers who have contributed to the LibFrankaPy project!
+Thanks to all developers who have contributed to the libfrankapy project!
 Your contributions make this project better.

 ---